learn-co-curriculum/hs-week-5-code-snippets/README.md

-<a href='https://learn.co/lessons/hs-week-5-code-snippets' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/hs-week-5-code-snippets' title='The Code Cherry On Top'>The Code Cherry On Top</a> on Learn.co and start learning to code for free.</p>